Niagara Falls With Kids

 The next day we had Clifton Hill and the Hornblower cruise scheduled.
 We planned to spend some time just to admire the falls from the viewing areas as well.
 I know a lot of people like to save the best for last but we typically do the opposite with kids.
 This ensures we actually get to the top attractions and it helps us avoid long lines.
 After a leisurely breakfast, we walked right past all the Clifton Hill attractions to the falls viewing area.
 Bring your camera because this is a great place to take in the view and snap a few photos.
 My kids were instantly fascinated – their interest in the falls didn’t waver throughout the day either.
 The other best view of Niagara Falls is from on the water aboard a boat.
 Other great options are from Journey Behind the Falls and the White Water Walk.

-It was a fun packed weekend for us all.
+It was a fun-packed weekend for us all.
 My littles fell right to sleep when we got back to our hotel.
 I’m already planning our next trip to Niagara Falls.
-The kids will be a bit older so we’ll add the Journey Behind the Falls, the White Water Walk and maybe an indoor waterpark.
+When my kids are a bit older I will definitely be adding the Journey Behind the Falls, the White Water Walk and maybe an indoor waterpark.